hmrc/binding-tariff-filestore/README.md

 Run `./run_all_tests.sh`.
 This also runs Scalastyle and does coverage testing.

-or `sbt test it:test` to run the tests only.
+or `sbt test it/test` to run the tests only.

 ### License